chrishague-wf/interviews/contrived_media_player.md

 and the caller should be able to navigate to 2) previous or 3) upcoming items, with playback starting immediately.

+Also, please add support for `Video` streams.

 ***

 Unfortunately, we work with poor planner Peter who failed to do sufficient discovery.
 The requirements have changed:
 - There should be a single play/pause toggle button
-- The `MediaPlayer` needs to support mobile devices, which use a different media namespace: `fake.mobile.system.media.*`
+- The `MediaPlayer` needs to support mobile devices, which use a different version of the `PlayerSubSystem` located at `fake.system.media.PlayerSubSystem`.